-Photoshop: 0.5 credit- In LearnKey's Photoshop CC course students will learn how to edit and retouch photos as well as create digital images and designs.
+Photoshop: 0.5 credits - In LearnKey's Photoshop CC course students will learn how to edit and retouch photos as well as create digital images and designs.
 Students will learn digital image formats, basic color theory, and how to retouch and apply other tonal adjustments to images.
 Students will explore editing tools through various projects while preparing for the Visual Communication Using Adobe Photoshop ACA exam.
-This course also qualifies as an ICA elective Associated Pathway: Digital Graphic Arts.
-Prerequisites- Art 1 & Digital Photography.
+This course also qualifies as an ICA elective.
+Associated Pathway: Digital Graphic Arts Prerequisites: Art 1 and Digital Photography.

-Reading Hollywood - From Page to Screen: 0.5 credits - In this course, students will explore the relationship between print and screen, using literary criticism to examine authors' purpose in narrative and the cultural interpretation as it is transformed into an alternative media.
+Reading and Writing Hollywood: 0.5 credits - In this course, students will explore the relationship between print and screen, using literary criticism to examine authors' purpose in narrative and the cultural interpretation as it is transformed into an alternative media.